 If you want to buy a new or used car in Chillum, Maryland, you may visit the local Honda, Ford or Audi dealerships, or any of the numerous used car dealerships.
 This community in Prince George’s County has approximately 35,000 residents, which means many people are interested in buying a car in town or in neighboring cities like Takoma Park, College Park, Hyattsville and Silver Spring.

 Too many trusting consumers find themselves dealing with dishonest auto finance managers and salespeople who violate that trust, engaging hiding damage and accidents, salvage titles, false online price advertising, yo-yo and spot delivery scams, illegally keeping your down payments, running credit checks unlawfully, odometer fraud, and keeping GAP and extended warranty payments without paying for the coverage.
 Some may even resort to forgery of signatures and initials to sell, finance and lease vehicles at different terms o unknowing customers or impose questionable financing schemes.

 If you purchased your car at a Chillum dealership only to find out that you were lied to about the condition of the vehicle or the terms of the transaction, a lawyer to sue a car dealership can help you to seek justice and accountability.
 Our auto fraud attorneys at Whitney, LLP, can fight to get you the compensation you deserve or unwind the deal to return a bad car.

 Here are reviews from what some of our past clients have said about us, and here are some of our past settlement results in claims and lawsuits against car dealerships.
-We offer free consultations.
+We offer legal consultations.